 At carte blanche we believe there is more than one way to tell a story.
 Our mandate is to provide a venue for narrative of all forms from fiction and nonfiction, to poetry and photo essays.

-carte blanche will be published three times a year as of 2013, in the spring, summer, and fall.
+carte blanche is published three times a year in the winter, spring/summer, and fall.

 How to submit

 Currently we have TWO submission periods, from March 15 until May 1, 2015 and from September 1, 2015 until January 1, 2016.
 Submissions received during this time will be considered for the issues published in the 2015 calendar year.

 Simultaneous submissions: We accept simultaneous submissions.
 Please indicate in your cover letter if you are sending your piece elsewhere and notify us immediately if it is accepted somewhere else.

 Rights: We ask for first world serial rights and the right to archive your work on the website.
 Copyright reverts to the author upon publication.